Developing a Budget for a New Time and Attendance System

 Many vendors offer rental programs for hardware.
 Others will sell employee time clocks and other hardware directly, reducing long-term costs.
 A best practice when reviewing hardware is to ask how you will be charged for hardware because it can greatly inflate the total cost of ownership to rent a time clock indefinitely.

-Obviously, when budgeting, you’ll need to estimate costs and multiply by the quantity you’ll need.
-Most commodities like cell phones and barcode scanners can be found on any eCommerce (or shopping comparison) site.
+Of course, for budgeting purposes, you’ll need to estimate costs and multiply by the quantity you’ll need.
+Most commodities like cell phones and barcode scanners can be found on any eCommerce site.

 However, time clocks, handheld mobile devices, access control systems, and some networked wall clocks can be hard to find on eCommerce or shopping comparison sites because many offer too many options that change the pricing.
-You’ll need to ask vendors for quotes on these items based on your specific configuration (Biometrics?
-Ethernet connectivity?
-Advanced functionality?).
+You’ll need to ask vendors for quotes on these items based on your specific configuration.
+Biometric functionality, ethernet connectivity, and advanced functions might all influence the price of a new piece of hardware.

 If you’re buying more than five or ten units of any given hardware, be sure to ask about quantity discounts.
 For time clocks, most vendors will offer a discount at quantities of five or more.

-Each additional time clock will cost at least another $500 to $1,500+ depending on the model time clock you are purchasing, the amount of employees to be managed, and the desired features.
-Rugged time clocks and HandPunch time clocks go at a premium, so plan accordingly.
+Each additional time clock will cost at least another $500 to $1,500 or more, depending on the model time clock you are purchasing, the amount of employees to be managed, and the desired features.
+Rugged time clocks and more advanced time clock systems go at a premium, so plan accordingly.

 3. Managing Multiple Locations & Mobile Employees